patternfly/patternfly-elements/elements/pfe-modal/README.md

 ```

 ### pfe-modal:close
-Fires when either a user clicks on either the close button or the overlay. close can be accessed from outside the web component by getting the modal that you want to fire and passing in the firing event: `document.querySelector("pfe-modal#custom-id").close(event).`
+Fires when either a user clicks on either the close button or the overlay or manually closes a modal.

 ```
 detail: {